onflow/flow-go/cmd/bootstrap/README.md

 This step will generate the staking and networking keys for a _single partner node_.

 #### Required Inputs
-values directly specified as command line parameters:
+Values directly specified as command line parameters:
   - node network address
   - node role
   - seed for generating staking key (min 64 bytes in hex encoding)